Community Housing Services Agency, Inc.

 Financing for Affordable Housing

-CHSA helps nonprofits, local government agencies and private developers to create affordable housing in Chatham County by providing short-term and long-term loans:
+CHSA partners with nonprofits, local government agencies and private developers to create and retain affordable housing in Chatham County by providing grants, loans, and technical assistance:

 - Homeowner Repair Grants: CHSA provides small grants and loans to homeowners with modest incomes to make repairs to their homes.